 “Stainless Steel Doesn’t Rust”

-Strictly speaking, stainless doesn’t rust.
+Does stainless steel rust?
+Strictly speaking, stainless steel doesn’t rust.
 Some industry publications even say it can’t.
-But like all materials, there are some environments which are just too corrosive and it will be attacked – after all, even gold will dissolve in aqua regia, a potent mixture of nitric and hydrochloric acids.
-And sometimes, when stainless is attacked, the corrosion product looks just like the rust you get on carbon steel.
+But like all materials, there are some environments that are just too corrosive and stainless steel will be attacked – after all, even gold will dissolve in aqua regia, a potent mixture of nitric and hydrochloric acids.
+And sometimes, when stainless steel is attacked, the corrosion product looks just like the rust you get on carbon steel.

 Stainless steel resists corrosion better than most other metals because of a very thin, colourless passive layer that forms spontaneously on the surface.
 When the passive layer is breached, it usually forms again spontaneously.
 In aggressive environments, such as very close to the beach, where there is a lot salt in the air, the passive layer may not be able to form, and some corrosion may take place.
-Although the stainless steel may look ‘rusty’, it will corrode so much more slowly than most other metals that it will still be serviceable long after any other common engineering metal.
+Although the stainless steel may look ‘rusty’, which leads people to think that stainless steel rust can occur, but actually, it will corrode so much more slowly than most other metals that it will still be serviceable long after any other common engineering metal.

-The graph at below shows the results of a 20 year corrosion study from a very corrosive environment near a beach in South Africa: an even more severe environment than the most aggressive in Australia, such as Newcastle Beach.
+The graph below shows the results of a 20-year corrosion study from a very corrosive environment near a beach in South Africa: an even more severe environment than the most aggressive in Australia, such as Newcastle Beach.

 Stainless steel grade 316 gave about 9,000 times the life of carbon steel.
 Grade 304 would be similar, although not quite as much.
 And this in an environment where each millimetre of carbon steel would corrode away completely in about four years.